Katiebird Bakes

 Healthy Pumpkin Oatmeal Cookies: gluten-free and vegan | katiebirdbakes

-I have a tried and true recipe for banana breakfast cookies on here that uses only oats for the flour, and I thought maybe I could swap pumpkin in for the banana and use pumpkin spice instead of cinnamon.
-I figured I would also have to alter the maple syrup amount slightly since pumpkin is not nearly as sweet as bananas.
-On the whole, though, these were already shaping up to be FAR healthier and easier than my traditional recipe, and the only question was whether they’d measure up in taste.
+I have a tried and true recipe for banana breakfast cookies on here that uses only oats for the flour, so I decided to swap pumpkin puree in for the banana and use pumpkin spice seasoning instead of cinnamon.
+I also increased the amount of maple syrup slightly since pumpkin purΓ©e is not nearly as sweet as mashed banana.
+On the whole, though, these were already shaping up to be FAR healthier and easier than traditional pumpkin cookie recipes, and the only question was whether they’d measure up in taste.

 Spoiler alert: they did.